KiwiBryn/RFM9XLoRa-TinyCLR/README.md

 The repo has the source code for the series of blog posts written as I built this library for TinyCLR V1, and then updated it to TinyCLR v2

-The V1 device [FEZ T18](https://docs.ghielectronics.com/hardware/duino/fez-t18.html) and an [Arduino](https://www.arduino.cc/) shield from [Dragino](http://www.dragino.com/products/lora/item/102-lora-shield.html)
+The V1 [FEZ T18](https://docs.ghielectronics.com/hardware/duino/fez-t18.html) device uses an [Arduino](https://www.arduino.cc/) shield from [Dragino](http://www.dragino.com/products/lora/item/102-lora-shield.html)
 ![LoRa Shield on FEZT18-N](DeviceV2.jpg)

 00. [Shield SPI](https://blog.devmobile.co.nz/2020/03/11/tinyclr-os-lora-library-part1/)